gregorywmorris/Maven-Power-Outage-Challenge/README.md

     * Removed dates and times.
     * Error: Number stored as text, converted to a number.
     * Formated number with one decimal place to maintain the accuracy of estimates given.
-    * Filled blanks where specified in Alert Criteria, accepting the highest if a range is given.
-        * In the case of "Uncontrolled loss of (various numbers provided) Megawatts or more...", blanks filled in as 100.

 <br>